fabeulous/ari-conversion/README.md

 Support for a new class of rewriting system can be added as follows:

-1. Create a datatype `SomeNewTrs` for the rewriting system in [Data.Conversion.Problem](src/Data/Conversion/Problem).
+1. Create a datatype `NewTrs` for the rewriting system in [Data.Conversion.Problem](src/Data/Conversion/Problem).
 See existing datatypes for examples.
-2. Create parsers of type `Parser SomeNewTrs` in [Data.Conversion.Parse](src/Data/Conversion/Parse) for each supported input format.
+2. Create parsers of type `Parser NewTrs` in [Data.Conversion.Parse](src/Data/Conversion/Parse) for each supported input format.
-3. Create unparsers of type `SomeNewTrs -> Either String (Doc ann)` in [Data.Conversion.Unparse](src/Data/Conversion/Unparse) for each supported output format.
+3. Create unparsers of type `NewTrs  -> Either String (Doc ann)` in [Data.Conversion.Unparse](src/Data/Conversion/Unparse) for each supported output format.
 4. Add unit tests in the [test](test/Spec.hs) directory.

 ##### Adding a New Conversion Format